wkuijper/a-life-extrusion-or-death-intrusion-situation/index.md

-# Life Extrusion Death Intrusion
+# A Life Extrusion or Death Intrusion Situation

 We are at the kusp of something profound.
 That could mean, deep, like an abyss or moving like an epiphany.